 T 1: All he does is flap his hands.
 If he can’t stop flapping his hands and distracting the other children…

 T 1: 35.
-If he can’t stop flapping and distracting the other children, he’s out of [...]
+If he can’t stop flapping and distracting the other children, he’s out of my [...]

 This excellent AP piece by Libby Quaid about classroom overcrowding points out that though states are getting stimulus money for education it’s “not enough to cover state and local budget shortfalls.”

-The stimulus boosted federal spending and helped restore cuts in state budgets, sources that together provide about 56 percent of school [...]
+The stimulus boosted federal spending and helped restore cuts in state budgets, sources that together provide about 56 percent of school dollars. [...]

 When you read the emails by Gregory, King, Stephanopoulos and others, you start to understand why most major network interviews with politicians tend to be a lot less hard hitting than they need to be to really hold their subjects accountable.
 The politicians themselves have [...]

 “You cannot ignore facts,” Obama said.
 “That is why any state that makes it unlawful to link student progress to teacher evaluations will have to change its ways.”

 When I first saw the above photo composite, it sickened me.
 I had supported Obama because I thought he would bring positive change to education, [...]

 “It’s a chocolate milkshake machine,” I said to my five-year-old of the wavelets that swamped our feet, and holding my hand, he jumped up and down, the muscles in his wrist tensing with excitement.

 I played with him, my wife played with him, the beach packed with humanity, the heat intense [...]